Cgarri18/mwi-benchmark/README.md

 ### Code Test

-Overall I had fun with the simple layout and design of the mockup although I did experience a few hickups, they were fun to debug and learned from them.
+Overall I had fun with the simple layout and design of the mockup, but I did experience a few hickups and they were fun to debug and learn from.
-My expiernce with JS and PHP are close to none which is why I only have place holders for them included.
+My expiernce with JS and PHP are close to none which is why I only have place holders for them included for the time being.

 ---